Deep-sea mining: beyond the headlines

 How long will the seafloor take to recover from nodule mining?

-In the 1980s, a German research programme (DISCOL - DISturbance and reCOLonisation) began investigating the potential impacts of deep-sea mining by conducting an experiment in the Peru Basin (rather than the Clarion-Clipperton Zone), where they scraped the seafloor with a plough-like device to simulate the tracks of a mining vehicle.
+Coming back to the impacts of nodule mining: in the 1980s, a German research programme (DISCOL - DISturbance and reCOLonisation) began investigating the potential impacts of nodule mining by conducting an experiment in the Peru Basin (rather than the Clarion-Clipperton Zone), where they scraped the seafloor with a plough-like device to simulate the tracks of a nodule mining vehicle.

 Return visits to those experimental scars over 26 years revealed little signs of recovery (recolonisation of the disturbed areas by the marine life usually found on the seafloor there) over that timescale.
 This has led, quite understandably, to concern about how long the seafloor will take to recover from nodule mining - and whether the abyssal plain seafloor is particularly vulnerable and slow in that regard.

+That research shows that some impacts of nodule mining are long-lasting, which is as expected.
 Nodules themselves form very slowly, typically over millions of years.
 So mining certainly will have lasting impact where nodules are removed - the hard surfaces that they provide on the otherwise fine mud of the abyssal plain will not regenerate on any human timescale.
-And some types of marine life favour those hard surfaces, so that reduces habitat for such species.
+And some types of marine life favour those hard surfaces, so that reduces habitat for those nodule-dwelling species.

-But again, what will matter for determining any extinction risk is how widespread the populations of those species are, compared with the areas being mined and the areas set aside as reserves.
+What will matter for determining any extinction risk is how widespread the populations of affected species are, compared with the areas being mined and the areas set aside as reserves.

 What about other environmental impacts from nodule mining?